hodcroftlab/covariants/content/Faq.md

 This work is enabled by data made available on [GISIAD](https://www.gisaid.org/).
 See the [GISAID Terms of Use](https://www.gisaid.org/registration/terms-of-use/) for more information about how this data can be used.
 Note that under the terms of use, data on GISAID cannot be redistributed.

+### Where can I get the data?

+The raw data behind these charts comes from [GISIAD](https://www.gisaid.org/).
+See the [GISAID Terms of Use](https://www.gisaid.org/registration/terms-of-use/) for more information about how this data can be used.
+Note that under the terms of use, data on GISAID cannot be redistributed.

+The derived sequence counts used to generate the plots seen here are available.
+You can find them 'per variant' as JSON or TSV files [in this Github folder](https://github.com/hodcroftlab/covariants/tree/master/cluster_tables), or 'per country' as a JSON file [here](https://github.com/hodcroftlab/covariants/blob/master/cluster_tables/EUClusters_data.json).

+**If you use this data please [credit this resource](#how-should-i-cite-or-acknowledge-this-work) appropriately, including linking back to this website.**

 ### How can I contribute to this work (add a paper, fix an error, or make a suggestion)?

 **PR requests to this repository providing new links and information are very welcome!** The more detail you can include in a [pull request (PR)](https://github.com/hodcroftlab/covariants/pulls) the faster we will be able to review it!